beakerbrowser/beakerbrowser.com/_docs/technology.md

 <h3>Hyperdrive Protocol</h3>

 Hyperdrive is most easily described as "Git meets BitTorrent."
-It uses DNS and DHTs to connect users together, and a signed merkle-tree to distribute the data safely.
-The merkle-tree is abstracted to behave like a flat log of changes, providing a full version history of the files.
+It connects users in a P2P system, and distributes archives and their change-histories.

 **Summary**

  - A Hyperdrive "archive" behaves like a self-contained folder of files.
  - The archive is addressed by a public key, and all updates are signed.
 The files are referenced by content-hash.
 This ensures all users receive the same data, regardless of the source.
- - The full history of changes is retained in the "metadata feed."
-The history is append-only, and can not be modified after it's distributed.
+ - The full history of changes is retained in a metadata log.
+This can be used by peers to lookup specific versions of a file.
+The log is append-only, and can not be modified after it's distributed.
  - As in BitTorrent, multiple peers can be used simultaneously to download data.
 Hyperdrive deduplicates data to make syncing as efficient as possible.

 Because Hyperdrive was built for the [Dat Project](http://dat-data.com), its links start with `dat://`.